Ruhaan838/RL-Reinforcement-Learning/README.md

   - Input -> Shared Dense Layers -> Value Stream -> V(s) -> Advantage Stream -> A(s,a) <br>
     Combine: Q(s,a) = V(s) + (A(s,a) - mean(A))

+## Day - 19

+- Double DQN:
+- Implment the Double DQN using MountainCar-v0 envirement from gym.